laidav/hubfx/packages/core/README.md

 ### Effects<a name="effects"></a>

 - When initializing a hub we can declare effects.
 The hub can listen for various actions and perform side-effects as needed.
-Stores that are registered to the hub will be listening to these effects as well the dispatcher.
+Stores that are registered to the hub will be listening to these effects as well the `dispatcher$`.

 - PICTURE of hub (image 2)
   - example?

-### Scoped Effects<a name="scoped-effects">
+### Scoped Effects<a name="scoped-effects"></a>

-- **Scoped Effects** create effect streams scoped to a particular ACTION when an action is dispatch.
+**Scoped Effects** create effect streams scoped to a particular ACTION when an action is dispatch.

   - (image 3)
     - example?